vohai2003/hdp_data_tutorials/tutorials/hdf/sam-trucking-iot-on-hdf/tutorial-2.md

 ![schemas_kafka_sinks](assets/images/schemas_kafka_sinks.jpg)

-With these two new schemas, we can transport data between kafka queues.
+With these two new schemas, we can transport data between Kafka queues.

 When you verify the information is entered, confirm adding the new schema and click OK.

-> Note: for more information on how Schemas being registered into Schema Registry and the architecture works, visit [Schema Registry in Trucking IoT on HDF](https://hortonworks.com/tutorial/schema-registry-in-trucking-iot-on-hdf/)
+**Note:** For more information on how Schemas being registered into Schema Registry and the architecture works, visit [Schema Registry in Trucking IoT on HDF](https://hortonworks.com/tutorial/schema-registry-in-trucking-iot-on-hdf/)

 You may be wondering, why do we need Kafka topics and schemas?
 When we use Kafka Source components, we need a Kafka topic (queue) to pull in data from.
 The same idea can be applied for Kafka Sinks, but instead we store data into the queue.
 The schemas are needed to complement Kafka to provide data verification.

-Let's began designing and creating our topology!
+Lets began designing and creating our topology!

 **SOURCE**